Jane Pierce: Marriage and family

 Appleton met Franklin Pierce after he moved to Amherst to study law at Bowdoin.
 One anecdote suggests that they met during a thunderstorm when he implored her not to sit under a tree for risk of lightning strikes.
 Another suggests that they were introduced by Alpheus Packard, Jane's brother-in-law and one of Franklin's professors.
 She may also have met him while he was visiting her mother's home.
 Appleton's family opposed the relationship for a number of reasons, including their difference in class, his poor manners, his drinking, his tolerance of slavery, his Episcopalian beliefs, and his political aspirations.
-They courted for seven years, including a period of time in which Franklin moved to Hillsborough, New Hampshire to practice law and serve in the New Hampshire General Court.
+They courted for seven years, including a period in which Franklin moved to Hillsborough, New Hampshire, to practice law and serve in the New Hampshire General Court.
 Franklin and Jane married in a small ceremony on November 19, 1834, by which time Franklin was a member of the House of Representatives.
 They were seen as opposites, Jane's reclusiveness and depression contrasting with Franklin's gregariousness and public aspirations.

-The Pierces went together to Washington, D.C. after their marriage, but Jane found the city unpleasant.
-In 1835, she attended the White House New Year's Day reception with her husband where she met President Andrew Jackson.
+The Pierces went together to Washington, D.C., after their marriage, but Jane found the city unpleasant.
+In 1835, she attended the White House New Year's Day reception with her husband and met President Andrew Jackson.
 She decided to leave the city later that year, returning to her mother's home in Amherst while her husband remained in Washington.
 The Pierces later purchased a home in Hillsborough where Jane chose to live while Franklin was away.
-They moved to Concord, New Hampshire in 1838 while Franklin was a senator, and Jane encouraged him to resign and retire from politics in 1842.
-Jane abhorred politics, and her distaste for the subject created a tension that would continue throughout her husband's political ascent.
-Though politics was often a point of debate or argument between the two, they were otherwise warm with one another and wrote to each other regularly when apart.
+They moved to Concord, New Hampshire, in 1838 while Franklin was a senator, and Jane encouraged him to resign and retire from politics in 1842.
+Jane abhorred politics, and her distaste for the subject created a tension that continued throughout her husband's political ascent.
+Though politics was often a point of debate or argument between the two, they were otherwise warm with one another and wrote each other regularly when apart.